 Tom Oliver, a farmer from Riverstown, on the Cooley peninsula, was kidnapped, interrogated and murdered by the IRA in July 1991.
 They alleged he was a Garda informant.

 The murder by the IRA’s punishment squad didn’t only cause devastation for his family but split the tight-knit community in which he lived.
 IRA men living in the area were ostracised and barred from local pubs and GAA clubs while gardaí were told to stay away from the area.
-The Garda were attacked for their failure to protect Mr Oliver who had given information to the Garda about IRA weapons found on his land.
+The Garda were attacked for their failure to protect Mr Oliver who had given information to them about IRA weapons found on his land.
 Local IRA men were believed to have been strongly opposed to the murder of the popular family man but were reportedly overruled by Belfast leaders.

 Oliver was abducted by a group which included FRU/ MI5 agent Kevin Fulton aka Peter Keeley and there are allegations that Freddie Scappaticci was among those who carried out the interrogations though he has denied it.
 Keeley gave a vivid description of the night Oliver was snatched and named some of those allegedly involved, at the Smithwick Tribunal in December 2011.

 Drew Harris the present Garda Commissioner, then PSNI Head of Legacy, arrived at the Smithwick Tribunal in October 2012 with “new and of the moment” intelligence that a garda who had not been identified to the Smithwick Tribunal after years of private and public investigations was the ‘colluder’ who had betrayed Oliver to the IRA.
 Operation Kenova took up Oliver’s case and has discovered new DNA evidence.